-- year in school or graduation date if looking for full-time work
+- Year in school or expected graduation date

-- when you are available to start and/or the time window of when you want to work if seeking an internship
+- When you are available to start and/or the time frame that you are looking to work

-- a request for them to review your resume and consider you for an interview
+- A request for them to review your resume

 Additional items to include when possible: